With Great Power

-“Let’s just go with ‘undefeated,’ shall we?” she said, slightly regretful that they were too high up for anyone else to hear.
+“Let’s just go with ‘undefeated,’ shall we?” she said, regretting that they were too high up for anyone else to hear.
 That was a pretty good line.

 And then she released what had been held in check for so, so long.